Disane87/spoolman-homeassistant/README.md

 ![image](resources/images/spoolman-integration-hass.png?raw=true)

 For every spool there is a sensor created with the exact color you've provided.
-Additionally the integration tracks your current weight and lenghts.
+Additionally the integration tracks your current weight and lengths.

 All other information provides by Spoolman are stored in the attributes of the sensor:

 ![image](resources/images/spoolman-integration-sensor.png?raw=true)

 # Automation example
-An automation in Homeassistant could be somethiong like this:
+An automation in Homeassistant could be something like this:
 ```yaml
 alias: Filament almost empty
 description: ""